juji-io/site/blog/put-it-in-writing-3-reasons-why-chatgpt-plus-inadequate-for-creating-a-business-chatbot.md

   - LLMs
 image: /assets/uploads/screen-shot-2024-05-28-at-3.19.49-pm.png
 ---
-Fig 2 records the generated workflow, which allows a human designer to review and revise as needed.
-With the workflow in writing, the chatbot will follow the workflow consistently to interact with each user.

 W﻿ith the launch of ChatGPT plus, more and more organizations started to build their own chatbots.
 While ChatGPT Plus provides a natural language interface for almost anyone to build a chatbot, it is inadequate for building a chatbot in a business context.

 Why?
 The rationale is quite straightforward.
 In a business context, when we negotiate a business contract or agreement, we often say "put it in writing" for the purpose of recording important terms and make them official.
 The same principle should also apply to regulating an AI chatbot's behavior especially when the chatbot is to act on behalf of an organization or business.